-5 2.2 Model equations
+2.2 Model equations

 The parameterization for pyro-convection is adapted from the "thermal plume model" developed initially to represent coherent structures of the convective boundary layer (Hourdin et al., 2002; Rio and Hourdin, 2008).
-The thermal plume model is a mass-flux scheme, which computes vertical profiles of water, temperature and velocity inside a plume generated by a buoyancy excess near the surface, given some assumptions about the geometry of the plume and the mixing between the plume and its environment.
-Each atmospheric column is divided into a mean ascending thermal plume of mass flux $f = \alpha \rho w_u$ (where ρ is the air density, α the fractional cover of the plume and w_u the vertical velocity), and a compensating subsidence in the environment of mass-flux -f as illustrated in Fig. 2.
+The thermal plume model is a mass-flux scheme, which computes vertical profiles of water, temperature and velocity inside a plume generated by a buoyancy excess near the surface, given some assumptions about the geometry of the plume and the mixing of air between the plume and its environment, referred to as lateral entrainment and detrainment.
+Each atmospheric column is divided into a mean ascending thermal plume of mass flux $f = \alpha \rho w_u$ (where $\rho$ is the air density, $\alpha$ the fraction of a grid cell covered by the plume and $w_u$ the vertical velocity), and a compensating subsidence in the environment of mass-flux -f as illustrated in Fig. 2.